Njugen/Simple-Header-Plugin-for-VSCode/README.md

 }
 ```

-### Explanation of headerConfig.json
+## Explanation of headerConfig.json

+This file is the foundation of the plugin.
+Edit it accordingly to your need before running (see instructions below) the plugin.

+### startDirs (string[], optional)
-- **startDirs (string[], optional):** The directories of the files you wish to prepend a textblock to (defaults to the workspace's root folder if not present).
+The directories of the files you wish to prepend a textblock to (defaults to the workspace's root folder if not present).
 Files within all levels of subfolders are taken into consideration.
 Only specify folders relevant to your project.
 Careless use may mess up your system

+### headerText (string[])
-- **headerText (string[]):** Chunks of strings that makes up the textblock you wish to prepend.
+Chunks of strings that makes up the textblock you wish to prepend.
 E.g.

 ```
     [
         "/**",
         "*",
         "*",
-        "*  Hahaha",
-        "*",
+        "*  Copyright (c) Mr Agetea Em'el",
+        "*  Java City, Springboot Camp 23345 NoNet", "*",
         "*",
         "**/"